he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Sorcerer.md

 ## Sorcerer Spellcasting

 Your bloodline provides you with incredible magical power.
 You can cast spells using the Cast a Spell activity, and you can supply material, somatic, and verbal components when casting spells (see Casting Spells).
-Because you're a sorcerer, you can usually replace material components with somatic components, so you don't need to use a [[Material Component Pouch]].
+Because you're a sorcerer, you can usually replace material components with somatic components, so you don't need to use a [[DATABASE/equipment/Material Component Pouch|material component pouch]].
  Each day, you can cast up to three 1st-level spells.
 You must know spells to cast them, and you learn them via the spell repertoire class feature.
 The number of spells you can cast each day is called your spell slots.
  As you increase in level as a sorcerer, your number of spells per day increases, as does the highest level of spells you can cast, as shown on Table 3–17: Sorcerer Spells per Day.
  Some of your spells require you to attempt a spell attack roll to see how effective they are, or have your enemies roll against your spell DC (typically by attempting a saving throw).
 Since your key ability is Charisma, your spell attack rolls and spell DCs use your Charisma modifier.
 Details on calculating these statistics appear in Spell Attack Rolls.